The-Foreigners/The-Foreigners.github.io/objectives.md

 title: Current Objectives
 permalink: /objectives/
 ---
-- Explore Wave Echo Cave and find magic forge.
-  - Who, what, where, etc. are the 'Whip' goblins?
-Speak with Dead.
-  - Investigate statue.
-  - Collect Moremusk's books.

-- Check in with Darren Edermath, orchard keeper and former adventurer in Phandalin.
-(Potential source for lore?)

 - Resolve mysterious happenings in Orlane.
 (See Ailla)

-- Manage Tresender Manor:
-  - Clear basement cavern of necrotic magic.
-  - Reinter skeletons.
-  - Return 'wizard' crates to owner.
-  - Secure tunnel leading out of the cavern to the rear cliff face.
-  - Barthin quoted 75 days and 13,000g to rebuild.
+  - People are being altered, changelings can be identified by fang bites.

+- Secure and explore Vradth Keep in the Witchwood of Elsyr Vale.
+  - See map, and read "The Rise and Fall of Rhestilor"

 - Gather intelligence on orcs for Gen. Felix and Cpt.
 Thayne.
 (Who is Nyett Toothsharp?)

-- Secure and explore Varrath Keep in the Witchwood of Elsyr Vale.
-(See map)
+- Monitor progress of Rockseeker brothers restarting magic forge in Wave Echo Cave.
+  - Will maintain contact through Father William

+- Check in with Darren Edermath, orchard keeper and former adventurer in Phandalin.
+(Potential source for lore?)

+- Manage Tresender Manor:
+  - Thanye sent funds to secure cave entrance.
+  - Barthin quoted 75 days and 13,000g to rebuild.
+    - Paid 500g to rebuild roof over library.
+  - Build library and conduct research.
+    - Recovered 62 books from Mormusk's chambers in Wave Echo Cave.

+- Determine whereabouts of Sister Garaelle from Phandalin, she's been missing and presumed dead.
-- Trade silver comb for Bowgentle's spellbook with a banshee in Thundertree for Sister Garaelle in Phandalin.
+  - Was attempting to trade a small bag of jewels for Bowgentle's spellbook with Agatha, a banshee in Thundertree.
-  - Who, what, where, etc. about banshee?
-  - What caused Sister Garaelle's injuries?
-  - What hazards are there in Thundertree?
-  - Why was the doppelganger trying to lure us to Thundertree (Is it a trap?)
+    - We were given a silver comb for the trade.

 - Retrieve Mirna Dendrar's family heirloom from a shop shelf in southeastern Thundertree.
 (Return to Mirna, she's heading to Drellin's Mill)